 But even without nuclear missiles war today would cost immensely more both in terms of life and financial costs than it ever has.

-The Better Angels of Our Nature is a good book.
+The Better Angels of Our Nature is a great book.

-It makes the case for a theory that I always had as an history student: that violence is decreasing and that we are progressively getting better.
+It makes the case for a theory that I always had as a history student: that violence is decreasing and that we are progressively getting better.